 Fly to Edinburgh

-Your British Isles expedition begins!
+Your British Isles voyage begins!
 Today you’ll fly overnight from the U.S. to Edinburgh, Scotland.

 Land in Edinburgh